 This post may contain affiliate links for products and services.
 Please see my full Affliate Disclaimer for details

+There are things you can recycle at home to help save money and the environment.
 As technology advances, our craving for new possessions increases.
 We constantly buy new stuff we don’t really need and we throw away the things we no longer need instead of recycling or reusing them.

-What happened to reusing, people?
+What happened to reuse, people?
 We used to recycle and reuse everything, now we simply toss everything out without even thinking about reusing our items.
 If you’re willing to reuse your old stuff, you need to read this article because here are the 7 most commonly thrown away items you can reuse.

-1. Glass jars, containers or cans
+1. Glass jars, containers, or cans

 As you know, glass jars are very durable – they can last as long as 50 or even 60 years if they’re maintained properly.
 They can be used to store food as well as bulk items such as beans, etc. That’s not all, however – you can also use them to grow herbs or other plants, use them as wall or door decorations, make cups out of them – it all depends on your needs and creativity.

-2. Old towels, linen and clothes
+2. Old towels, linen, and clothes

 Instead of throwing away your old and unused clothing, bedding and toweling, turn them into unique and extravagant rugs.
-To have braided rugs is every DIY enthusiast’s dream and the Internet is filled with all sorts of videos which explain how you can make them.
+To have braided rugs is every DIY enthusiast’s dream and the Internet is filled with all sorts of videos that explain how you can make them.
 If you’re not into rugs, you can opt to turn them into washable cleaning rags or extravagant pillowcases.
 Reuse old fabrics in whichever way you wish, we guarantee you’ll enhance your home greatly with them.

 3. Baby Cribs